altcp/next_day_equity_outlook/README.md

 The tool retrieves price information for the equity instrument of your choice.
 It then automates the basic quantitative work.
 What you will see as a result of this automation is the outlook for the next business day.<br/><br/><br/>

-## Instructions for the Use of a Release
+## Instructions for the use of a release

 You can for example, use a Raspberry Pi or the Windows Subsystem for Linux.
 This requires Python 3.6.8 or above.<br/>
 In the Linux Terminal navigate to the base folder:<br/><br/>